gitAbishek/LSMProduct/readme.md

 # Changelog

+### 1.3.3 - 15-12-2021

+- Fix - Quiz result not showing after submitting a quiz.
+- Fix - Disable start quiz button on attempts limit reached.
+- Fix - Edit button and menu layout design issue on categories backend.
+- Tweak - By default, set question point to 1.
+- Tweak - By default, set attempts allowed to no limit on quiz setting.
+- Tweak - Renamed strings 'Full mark' and 'Pass mark' to 'Full point' and 'Pass Point' on quiz setting.

 ### 1.3.2 - 10-12-2021

 - Enhancement - Quiz Attempts Listing on the back-end.
 - Enhancement - Allow the administrator to change the instructor of the course.
 - Enhancement - Added users/me REST API endpoint.